RevathyRamesh/Seller-search-fullstack-application/README.md

 Don't close this terminal.

 ### Frontend Setup
-1. Navigate to the frontend directory: Open another new terminal, run **cd frontend**
+1. Navigate to the frontend directory: Open another new terminal, go to **cd frontend**

 2. Install dependencies: